TorchLean

 Useful declarations and tools:

-This is also one of the places where the proof layer and the numerical layer meet most directly: the executable checker runs over an explicit scalar backend, while the theorem interpretation still depends on the floating-point semantics trust boundary.
+This is also one of the places where the proof layer and the numerical layer meet most directly: the executable checker runs over an explicit scalar backend, while the theorem interpretation depends on the selected floating-point semantics and runtime agreement.

 Not every useful workflow in TorchLean starts from a model written natively in Lean.